The Environmental Impact of Plastic Water Bottles And All You Need to Know

 For developing nations that don’t have clean water infrastructure, plastic water bottles may seem like a godsend.
 Even if polluting the oceans was a worthy tradeoff for offering clean water to these nations, for the most part, plastic water bottles are not helping these countries address the appropriate issues.

 In rural communities, women and children are often walking miles every day to collect water for their families, usually from streams and ponds that are full of pollutants.
 This limits the time they have to work, earn an income or receive an education, contributing to a cycle of poverty and illness.
-Those who cannot afford to feed their children cannot afford the high costs of bottled water.
+Those who cannot afford to feed their children or provide healthcare, cannot afford the high costs of bottled water.
 Meanwhile, developing countries may spend 20%-50% of their budget on waste management alone, leaving them little money to reinvest for clean water infrastructure.
 Adding waste from plastic water bottles is only compounding their problems.
 Instead of looking to bottled water manufacturers to solve the world’s water crisis, governments need to invest in clean water delivery infrastructure in underdeveloped and rural areas.

 What countries are the biggest plastic polluters?

 While the United States and Mexico may consume the most per capita, we are not the world’s biggest polluter.
 That award goes to China, though the US is a close second, followed by Brazil, Indonesia, and Japan.
 Globally, we go through one million plastic water bottles per minute.
 Of that figure, some countries are consuming significantly more water bottles than others.
 The US, for example, goes through 1,500 plastic water bottles every second, whereas China consumes 2,156 bottles per second.
 The glaring problem here is when you consider our respective populations: China is roughly 1.3 billion people, and the US only 350 million.
 Per capita, the US is consuming far more.
 In Mexico, because of poor-tap water quality, they have become the world’s largest bottled water consumer per capita, an average of 61 gallons per person each year.
-The chart below outlines countries ranked by their bottled water consumption.

 You’ll notice in the table above that these are all industrialized countries, many of which offer clean water to their citizens straight from the tap, and yet these are the countries in which plastic water bottles are imported in the largest quantities.
 In fact, people in the United States consume more bottled water than milk or beer, and more than half of the airports in the UK don’t provide drinking fountains.